 7. PERMITTED FISHING METHODS: All Fish must be caught alive in a conventional sporting manner and in public waters.
 No gigging, nets, dynamite, or guns etc. No mutilated fish allowed.
 No fishing in ponds, lakes, or impoundments.

 8. FISHING LOCATIONS & BOUNDARIES: Competitors must only fish from a motorized boat in any legal location within the boundaries of the Young Life Fishing Derby.
 This includes from the Charleston Jetties to the Savannah Shipping Channel.

 10. SCORING and SPECIES: All fish must be of legal size.
-Species: King Mackerel, Spanish Mackerel, Red Fish, Trout, Flounder, Black Drum, and Sheepshead.
+Species: Whiting, Red Drum, Trout, Flounder, Black Drum, and Sheepshead.
 You will receive a point per pound.
 Any fish brought in of illegal size will result in disqualification from the tournament.

 11. COMMUNICATIONS: A VHF radio is recommended for all tournament vessels.
 The VHF may be mounted or portable.
 The use of mobile communication devices such as cellular telephones, marine radios, walkie-talkies, CBs, pagers or any electronic device to can be used for information / communication with our Tournament Director.
 In case of a medical emergency, contact an emergency response team for help and then a tournament official should be notified.